 Introducing kids to super nutritious foods, like kale, can be fun when you have recipes that attract kids like nuggets, chips, tacos, and guacamole!

-Kids tend to have more sensitive palates compared to adults, so go for milder kale options like curly kale and any variety of baby kale which is more tender, smells, and tastes more mild.
+Kids tend to have more sensitive palates compared to adults, so go for milder kale options like curly kale and any variety of baby kale which is more tender, smells, and tastes milder.

 Smoothies are another great way to make a kid and kale intro.
 I call this mango kale smoothie a “Shamrock Smoothie” when I make it for the kids.
 The sweetness of mango masks the vegetal taste of the kale.
 Mixing banana in smoothies also sweetens kale and improves the texture and scent of a fast nutrient dense breakfast.